 - 70% of the promotion and production costs, with a maximum of HK$1,000 per application.

-- Student organizations can apply for funding from CIA Programme as well as Ear-marked Student Activities Fund or Service-learnig Student Activities Fund.
-The applications for different fundings will be reviewd separately.
+- Student organisations can apply for funding from CIA Programme as well as Ear-marked Student Activities Fund or Service-learning Student Activities Fund.
+The applications for different fundings will be reviewed separately.

 - The SA may approve an extra amount of subsidy to CIA if the activity is proven to be beneficial to students, especially SSEN, at large.